 Under the No Action alternative, tidal wetlands within the project area will continue to be subjected to erosion, subsidence, and flooding and convert to shallow water and unvegetated mudflats.
 Intertidal flats are valuable habitat to numerous benthic macroinvertebrates, fish, wading birds and migratory shorebirds.
 However, more than 400 acres of vegetated wetlands in the Heislerville WMA have been converted into shallow water habitat due to excessive inundation.
 These impacts are direct and long-term in the face of SLR.
-The preferred alternative would provide a direct positive impact by raising the substrate elevation in a small area (less than 30 acres) flooded marsh near the Heislerville dike to bolster intertidal mudflats and elevate the substrate to a level suitable for wetland vegetation to expand.
+The preferred alternative would provide a direct positive impact by raising the substrate elevation in a small portion of flooded marsh near the Heislerville dike during the initial placement operation.
+Future placements may occur in either the primary or secondary placement areas to bolster intertidal mudflats and elevate the substrate to a level suitable for low marsh edge vegetation to expand.
 Vegetated intertidal wetlands are able to accrete sediments and filter nutrients from the water to increase elevation naturally, reduce erosion and water turbidity while acting as a sponge to absorb flood waters.